How to configure a primary or master authoritative name server

 In the DNS system, only the authoritative name server resolves DNS queries.
-There are two types of authoritative name servers: primary or master and secondary or slave.
+We have two types of authoritative name servers: primary or master and secondary or slave.
 A primary or master name server resolves queries for configured zones.
 A secondary or slave name server is a backup name server.
 It resolves queries when the primary name server is not available.

 LAB set up